-- Keeping precious pieces out of the way of little hands – she also suggests placing decor items you love, or more delicate pieces, away from the reach of little children and pets.
+- Keep precious pieces out of the way of little hands – she also suggests placing decor items you love, or more delicate pieces, away from the reach of little children and pets.
 Daisy told w&h, "Don’t forget to hang any delicate baubles on your Christmas tree nearer the top and out of the way of furry friends and little hands!"

 - Have fun with it! – there's no need to make decorating your home for the festive period stressful.
 Just enjoy it and use items that you love to create a space you can really enjoy being in.
-Xander Shreenan, interior designer at home décor brand Dowsing & Reynolds, said "I would say a key rule to decorating is to have fun with it.
+Xander Shreenan, an interior designer at home decor brand Dowsing & Reynolds, said "I would say a key rule to decorating is to have fun with it.
 Use your decorations as a tool to express yourself and to create a feeling of warmth and comfort during the Christmas period."

-- Sustainability – our impact on the world has been more of a focus than ever this year, and so decorating our homes in a low-impact way will be a key theme this Christmas.
-Daisy said, "Sustainability is no longer solely reserved for how we eat, shop or dress but also how we decorate.
-Artisanal, hand crafted, wooden, recycled glass and papier-mache decorations are fast becoming firm favorites, and continue to grow in demand."
+- Sustainability – our impact on the world has been more of a focus than ever this year, so decorating our homes in a low-impact way will be a key theme this Christmas.
+Daisy says, "Sustainability is no longer solely reserved for how we eat, shop or dress but also how we decorate.
+Artisanal, handcrafted, wooden, recycled glass and papier-mache decorations are fast becoming firm favorites, and continue to grow in demand."

 Amy Hunt is an experienced digital journalist specialising in homes, interiors and hobbies.
 She began her career working as the features assistant at woman&home magazine, before moving over to the digital side of the brand where she eventually became the Lifestyle Editor up until January 2022.
 Amy won the Digital Journalist of the Year award at the AOP Awards in 2019 for her work on womanandhome.com.